lextudio/ProjectRover/README.md

 - `src/AvaloniaEdit` – bundled text editor control.

 ## Status
-The UI opens assemblies and decompiles members via ILSpy's `CSharpDecompiler`.
-Project export and full-text search are stubbed out while the backend integration is completed.
+- Assemblies, tree navigation, and search are powered by ILSpyX/`ICSharpCode.Decompiler`.
+- Project export is still disabled while we complete the ILSpyX-based pipeline.

 ## License
 This project is [AGPL](COPYING) licensed.
-It uses the ILSpy decompiler via the `ICSharpCode.Decompiler` NuGet package, which is MIT licensed.
+It depends on ILSpyX/`ICSharpCode.Decompiler` (MIT); see [THIRD-PARTY-NOTICES](THIRD-PARTY-NOTICES.md).